rean/rain-workload-toolkit/src/radlab/rain/workload/rubbos/README.md

 - **Store Comment**: store the comment for a selected story in the database.
 - **View Comment**: view a comment for a selected story.
 - **Moderate Comment**: moderate the comment for a selected story.
-- **Store Moderator Log**: store the moderation to a comment for a selected storyi in the database.
+- **Store Moderate Log**: store the moderation to a comment for a selected storyi in the database.
 - **Submit Story**: insert a new story.
 - **Store Story**: store the new story in the database.
 - **Search**: search in RUBBoS according to different filters.